caraya/gulp-starter-2021/src/md-content/the-web-platform.md

 </template>
 ```

-With these two elements we can create as many web components as we need for our page.
+With these two elements we can create as many copies of a web components as we need for our page.
 We can also have as many different web components as we want.

 SO why is this important?
 It makes it easier for developers to create web components that are made for purpose and can integrate with other web components in a similar fashion to the atomic design philosophy: atom &rarr; molecule &rarr; organism.